 Scenario 2: Business Executive Receiving or Initiating a Request for a Wire Transfer

 The email account of a high-level business executive (CEO, President, etc.) was compromised.
 In this case, the email account was spoofed or hacked.
 An employee responsible for processing payment requests receives a request for a wire transfer from the compromised email account.
-Without questioning it, the employee processes the wire transfer.
+Without questioning it and concern about bank transfer fraud protection, the employee processes the wire transfer.
 It is not uncommon for this employee to receive wire transfer requests from the CEO via email.
 In some instances, a request for a wire transfer from the compromised email account is sent directly to the financial institution with instructions to immediately send funds to another bank for “X” reason.
 This particular scenario has also been referred to as “CEO Fraud,” “Masquerading,” “Business Executive Scam,” or “Financial Industry Wire Frauds.”

 Fraud doesn’t need to happen to your company.
-You must be proactive about cybersecurity and talk to your trusted treasury management professional about the steps you should take to protect your company.
+You must be proactive about cybersecurity and talk to your trusted treasury management professional about the steps you should take in wire fraud prevention to protect your company.

 - Always verify the authenticity of each wire transfer request.
 Call the person, using a number you have previously called — not one from the current wire transfer request — to verbally verify it.

 - Implement a call-back verification process when setting up payment instructions for a new vendor or making changes to payment instructions for an existing vendor.